Flyingfish812/p2myth/docs/Event/Felix-Felicis.md

 - Rule: **Speedrun** in community missions for 3 rounds.
 - **Each team have two players**, composed of one old player & one new player, or two middle-skill players.
-- In every round, **two members in one team cannot use the same ship**.
+- In every round, **two members in one team cannot use the same ship**, so communication between two members is necessary.
+We recommend that you join our QQ group for the competition (In the appendix at the bottom of the page).
+For non-Chinese players and Discord users, we can convey your message to the other player.

 - **Ban list**: EX, Wraith, Exarch, Crab, Jeria, Shogun, Baqlor